openface/onset-alien-invasion/README.md

 * Workbench system for building items with resources that you find at the scrap heaps.
 * Inventory system with interactive objects and hotbar selection.
 * Merchant system for purchasing items with cash.
-* Interactive world props (tree, water, vehicle hoods, etc)
+* Interactive world props.
+Hold LMB to use interact with item in hands.
+(Eg. Chopping tree with axe, etc)
 * Storage containers that spawn random items.
+* Locked storage containers can be lock-picked with screwdriver, and forced opened with crowbar.

 ### Project Direction